 Despite the development of CGI technology and increasingly elaborate sets, there are some real-life settings you just can’t beat.
-And plenty of these filming locations aren’t only to be seen on the big screen.
-You can walk in the footsteps of Angelina Jolie, Harrison Ford and plenty more Hollywood stars by taking a visit to these popular filming locations.
+And plenty of these popular filming locations are worth visiting in person, as well as watching on the big screen.
+You can walk in the footsteps of Angelina Jolie, Harrison Ford, Timothee Chalamet, and plenty more Hollywood stars by taking a visit to these popular filming locations.

 Petra: Indiana Jones and the Last Crusade

 Set amongst the desert canyons and mountains of Jordan, the Rose City of Petra is both a UNESCO World Heritage Site and one of the New Seven Wonders of the World.
 It’s also the famous setting of several scenes from the Hollywood blockbuster Indiana Jones and the Last Crusade.

 A 76-metre high sandstone canyon marks the eastern entrance to Petra.
 Known as the Siq, this was the setting for the film’s climactic final scenes where actors Sean Connery and Harrison Ford burst in on their quest to find the Holy Grail.
 Visitors can walk through this ancient entrance for themselves before marvelling at the hundreds of facades carved into the red sandstone cliffs.